{targets}

 In big projects, I comment my _targets.R file so that I can use the RStudio outline pane to navigate the pipeline (my buggy function)

-• tar_render() renders an R Markdown document
+tar_render() renders an R Markdown documenttar_quarto() renders a Quarto document (or project)Warning

 It can’t detect dependencies like tar_load(ends_with("plot"))

-What does report.qmd look like?
+report.qmd look like?---

 title: "My report"